-- The pressure is off.
-Unless there is a huge earn-out or retention payment tied to performance, the pressure is off.
+- The pressure is partially off.
+Unless there is a huge earn-out or retention payment tied to performance, the pressure is partially off.
 Not all of it.
 But the insane founder-CEO pressure you had … is off.
 It is replaced with the basic Big Company Pressure of doing the best you can.
 Take a real vacation.
-Go to your daughter’s mid-week diving competition.
+Go to your kid’s mid-week diving competition.
 Yes, you did this before.
 But before, you also were checking your email and thinking about work the entire time.

 - You don’t have to work as hard.
 See previous point.

 - Some folks will prefer post-acquisition life.
 And it is hard to predict.
 I thought my sales team would leave quickly.
 My VP of Sales and the team stayed for 2.5 years.
 Most surprisingly, my CTO — the most start-up-ey guy I know — is still there.
 7 years later.
 My learning: don’t worry so much about this.
 Folks may actually enjoy being part of a BigCo.
 You just don’t know.

 - It’s not yours anymore.
 It doesn’t matter if the acquirer “leaves you alone” for a while or does a quick integration.
 It really doesn’t.
 Because no matter how you are managed, hands-on or hands-off … it isn’t yours anymore.

 - You may be asked to own new stuff beyond just what your company / app does.
 Many times, acquirers will want you to own more than just the company they acquired.
 E.g., to be the head of all business services, or all web something or other.
 To solve an organizational hole for them.
 This can have pros and cons.